Umuzi-org/ACN-syllabus/content/k8s/manual-app-deployment/certbot/_index.md

 ---
-title: 1.2 Certbot
+title: Certbot
 content_type: topic
 tags:
 - kubernetes
+- certbot
 prerequisites:
-  hard:
+  hard: []
-  - k8s/bare-bones-deployment/setup-ec2
+  soft: []
 ready: true
 ---

+Nowadays, one prerequisite to run a web application is the Transport Layer Security, or TLS, a security protocol which ensures that the data exchanged between the user and server is encrypted.
+A web application running with TLS becomes a more secure application: HTTP + TLS = HTTPS.

+The basis of TLS lies on the TLS certificate, also known as SSL certificate, which is issued by a certificate authority who can guarantee that the person or organization running the application is who they claim to be.

+In this chapter we will be using a tool called [certbot](https://certbot.eff.org/) to generate the TLS certificates with the [Let's Encrypt](https://letsencrypt.org) certificate authority and use them in our web application.

+You can read more about TLS [here](https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/).

-To be able to get a TLS certificate for HTTPS we will install certbot and run in certonly mode where it will generate the certificates.
+Let's install certbot and run in `certonly` mode to generate the certificates.
 Take note of the paths it spits out where it stores the certificate, it should something like:

 ```
 Successfully received certificate.